CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/CarryWeight.md

 ## Equipment

-Represent items a character has on their person in an easy to reach placement.
+Represent items a character has on their person in an easy to reach placement or that are being worn.
 This generally covers things needed in combat such as Primary weapons, armor, quivers/arrows, potions, etc...